Coalworking - Horse Gins

 In both cases, the expence of buying a horse or horses and the cost of feeding was considerable; someone also had to be paid for looking after the horses and driving them round.

-This illustration from the 1842 Children's Employment Commision Report show a typical one horse scotch gin in action.
+This illustration from the 1842 Children's Employment Commision Report show a typical one horse scotch gin in action, showing how the coalworkers were lowered and raised from the mine in the same tubs or baskets as used for the coal.

 (image © SCRAN - www.scran.ac.uk)